North West 200: Race format

 The North West 200 was originally run over two hundred miles as a handicap race, before changing to its current format of several separate races, each running 4–6 laps during Saturday afternoon.
 Practice is held on the Tuesday and Thursday evenings before the race.
-Both the practice and races are held on closed roads, but unlike the Isle of Man TT races which are run in a time-trial format, all riders compete together as with normal circuit racing.
+Both the practice and races are held on closed roads, but unlike the Isle of Man TT races which are run in a time-trial format, riders race each other as in normal circuit racing.

 Over the years the number and the classes of races has varied according to the latest regulations.
 From 1990 until 2010, there was always a 125 cc race and since 1992 the North West 200 race has been for Superbikes.

 From 2012, all practice sessions will take place during the day, and the racing programme has been extended to include two races on the Thursday evening.
 All races will be held over six laps, except for the newly introduced Supertwin event.

 The course

 The street circuit is made up almost entirely of public roads (A2, B185 & A29) but does include three speed-reducing chicanes.
 The route, running anti-clockwise enters the outskirts of the towns passing many private houses.
 To help improve track safety street signs are removed at parts of the track and bales of hay are used to wrap the base of lampposts and telegraph poles.

 The circuit is 8.970 mi long, with a distance of 8.834 mi being covered on the first lap of every race.
 The original start/finish line was located near Magherabouy but moved to the Portmore Road in Portstewart in 1930.
 The elevation ranges from 6 to 75 m above sea level.

 1973 saw the first major changes to the course, which include the exclusion of the Promenade at Portstewart from the route and the moving of the start/finish line to its current location between Juniper Hill and Millbank Avenue.
 These changes meant the route used Station Road (B185) for the first time and saw the introduction of York Corner.
 Shell Hill Bridge, an iconic part of the original course was used for the last time in 1979.
 In 1980, a new link road, from University Corner to Ballysally Roundabout, was introduced.
 A chicane was introduced just before the approach to the Juniper Hill corner in 1983 and in 1988 improvements were made to Mather's Cross and the start/finish chicane was introduced to reduce the speeds around Primrose Hill as well as allowing safer access to the pitlane.

 At the end of 2009 Mather's Cross was widened in order improve safety at the corner.
 For 2010 additional modifications were made to the circuit to improve safety.
-A new purpose built chicane at Mather's Cross was introduced to reduce speeds at the corner and safety improvements made to the area at Station corner.
+A new purpose-built chicane at Mather's Cross was introduced to reduce speeds at the corner and safety improvements made to the area at Station corner.